Reading Time: 6 minutes

 Recovering from an addiction to meth likely happens in stages, and those stages have a general structure.
 The model created by the Matrix Institute seems to be useful and accurate, and can help with meth addiction recovery greatly.

 - The Honeymoon Phase: The next phase of treatment can be difficult for recovering addicts as it usually involves a heightened sense of confidence and improved physical condition, but still with impaired cognitive function.
 Because of this impaired function, relapse potential is high.
-This stage is usually from 16 to 45 days into recovery, and is best helped with therapeutic approaches including one-on-one and group counseling sessions that focus on motivation and staying in treatment.
+This stage is usually from 16 to 45 days into recovery, and is best helped with therapeutic approaches, including one-on-one and group counseling sessions that focus on motivation and staying in treatment.

-- The Adjustment Stage: From 120 to 180 days in recovery, this stage involves some degrees of acceptance of addiction and recovery.
+- The Adjustment Stage: From 120 to 180 days in recovery, this stage involves some degree of acceptance of addiction and recovery.
 Impulsive behavior is still prevalent and cognitive and behavioral interventions are needed.

 - The Maintenance Stage: This stage focuses on providing the tools to prevent relapse, and lasts from 180 days on through the rest of an individual’s life.
-At this stage, ongoing involvement in aftercare group therapy and support groups is recommended as they can help individuals maintain recovery.
+At this stage, ongoing involvement in aftercare group therapy and support groups is recommended, as they can help individuals maintain recovery.

 What Does Meth Addiction Treatment Cost?